FDA Declares Popular Alt-Medicine Kratom an Opioid - Slashdot

 I found it was easier to lower my dosage by a certain percent every few days, and initially worked with my doctors to do just that.

-About a month in they ended up simply cutting off my prescription while only
+About a month in they ended up simply cutting off my prescription while only down to 25mg/day from my original 100mg/day.

+In absolute terror to feel like I did when cold stopping, I turned to a friend who somehow managed to remain prescribed a large quantity prescription that he was basically doing the same thing as I was, tapering down, but he wasn't working with his doctor for it and remained on the same dosage the full time.

+This helped a lot to continue my plan, at least up until he was sent overseas for work for six months.

 Re: (Score:2)